maduce/fosscad-repo/Rifles/AR-15_30_Round_Magazine-Ivanthetroll/README.md

 It will be worthwhile to read this entire tutorial and look at the renders; I'll make them as informative and brief as possible.

-The magazine body and follower are changed from the DD mag files, the locking plate and base plate are the same as the DD mag files.
-Ive included OBJ files of the parts.
+The magazine body and follower are changed from the DD mag files, the locking plate and base plate are the same as the DD-magazine files.
+Ive included the parts in  OBJ format as well.
 The STL files open in a weird scale in my Slicer.
 OBJ files have units attached, so the OBJ files should work fine in your slicer.

 Now, this writeup will be lengthy, so I am going to try and format it as best I can.
 I'll cover my findings in three parts:
 1. Materials/filaments, print settings, and techniques.